-The power output capability of an electric motor is highly variable and depends on both how fast the motor is spinning and how long it needs to run.
-Table 3 summarizes the estimated output power the Fat All-Axle hub can sustain both continuously and over a 5-minute period when the maximum allowable core temperature is defined (somewhat arbitrarily) at 110C.
-This table assumes a 20C ambient air temperature and that the motor has a passing airflow consistent with being in a 20" diameter wheel.
+The power output capability of an electric motor depends on both how fast the motor is spinning and how long it needs to run for.
+Table 3 summarizes the output power the All-Axle hub can sustain both continuously and over a 5 minute period when the maximum allowable core temperature is defined (somewhat arbitrarily) at 110°C. This table assumes a 20°C ambient air temperature and that the motor has a passing airflow consistent with being in a 26" diameter wheel.